marieov/Exercise1/theory.md

  Concurrensy means that two tasks can start, run and in overlapping time periods (not simultaneously).

  ### Why have machines become increasingly multicore in the past decade?
-> To preforme more tasks simontaniously.
+> To preform more tasks simontaniously.
 Prallelism is not possible om a single core prosessor.

  ### Why do we divide software (programs) into concurrently executing parts (like threads or processes)?
  (Or phrased differently: What problems do concurrency help in solving?)